T3Marius/SwiftlyS2-Jailbreak/README.md

 - [ ] Add broader drawing cleanup/management options.
 - [ ] Add speaking icon to whomever is speaking
 - [ ] Add gameplay sounds (Warden set, Rebel set, etc)
+- [ ] Constantly keep SpecialDay description in CenterHTML when active.
 - [ ] Add more TODO items.

 ## ☕ If you'd like to support me!
 Any donation is deeply appreciated.